 Every agency services a slightly different population.
 What are the most common suction needs your typical patient faces?
-Agencies that routinely must administer oropharyngeal suction during resuscitation may need an anatomically curved, large bore catheter that can continually clear the airway.
+Agencies that must routinely administer oropharyngeal suction during resuscitation may need an anatomically curved, large-bore catheter that can continually clear the airway.
 Our DuCanto catheter was specifically designed for the SALAD technique of suctioning during resuscitation in patients whose airways are contaminated with vomit or blood.

 Focus your purchasing decisions on the typical patient you see.
 You’ll need to buy other suction catheters, too, but having many on hand that can serve your ideal patient is key to prompt service delivery.

 Which Suction Catheters Are Compatible With Our Current Units?

 If an EMS professional has to rifle through a bag of useless and incompatible catheters before finding the right one, patients can suffer serious negative outcomes.
 Ensure that you only purchase catheters that are compatible with units currently in use.
 Then get rid of or store any outdated catheters.
 This prescription is also key for purchasing new suction units.
 Select a portable suction device that’s compatible with what you already have, and you’ll save time and money.

 Closed suction catheters are multi-use catheters, such as those often used on patients on ventilators.
 Almost all agencies need a mix of disposable open suction catheters and multi-use closed suction catheters.
 The appropriate proportion of each depends on the type of patients you see, and for which issues.

 - Closed suctioning is advised for intubated neonates and patients receiving high volumes of PEEP or Fi02.
 It may also be used in some other hospital settings.

 - Open suctioning is more prevalent in EMS settings, where an EMS provider must rapidly use open suctioning to clear the airway.